haithcockce/NASM/science-and-development-of-muscle-hypertrophy/c1-hypertrophy-related-responses-and-adaptations-to-exercise-stress.md

     specific muscles have variability in composition.
 Likewise, differences in type of stress (strength training vs endurance training) can change ratios.
+- Motor Units
+  - _Motor Neuron_ nerve cells that actuate skeletal muscles
+  - _Motor Unit_ Single motor neuron and the fibers it innervates collectively

+#### Responses and Adaptations

+- Early improvements to resistance training are from neural improvements (rate coding, synchronization, recruitment, etc)
+- Neural Drive: over time, more muscles are activated thus increased recruitment
+- Muscle activation: combination of recruitment (number of muscle fibers) and rate coding (frequency of stimulation).
+  - **Size Principle** capacity to produce force is related to size of motor unit.
+The larger the unit, the more force it produces